tcosmo/simcqca/README.md

 ## Rendering
 - `T`: whether to render text information or not.
 Text rendering is quite efficient (not CPU intensive) in the last versions of `simcqca` even when zoomed out far
 - `K`: enables colors for bit-carry-defined cells.
 One color per bit/carry possibility (0,0), (0,1), (1,0), (1,1)
-- `O`: shows where the origin is by putting a blue border around it.
+- `O`: outlines the origin in blue.
 When you are lost press `C` to center the view on the origin
+- `E`: outlines all cells on the edge of the computed world in green. **Warning**: this rendering is not optimized hence potential performance issues if too many cells on the edge.
 ## Simulation
 - `N`: next simulation step (Cellular Automaton-like evolution or sequential step depending on `--seq` flag)
 - `M`: runs simulation step until they are not in view anymore